 Check if two piles of coins can be emptied by repeatedly removing 2 coins from a pile and 1 coin from the other

-Given two piles of coins consisting of N and M number of coins, the task is to check if both the piles can be emptied simultaneously by repeatedly removing 2 coins from a pile and 1 coin from the other pile.
+Given two piles of coins consisting of N and M coins, the task is to check if both the piles can be emptied simultaneously by repeatedly removing 2 coins from one pile and 1 coin from the other pile.
 If both the piles can be made empty, then print “Yes”.
 Otherwise, print “No”.

 Approach: The given problem can be solved based on the following observations:

 - There are two ways to remove coins from piles, i.e. either remove 2 coins from pile 1 and 1 coin from pile 2 or 1 coin from pile 1 and 2 coins from pile 2.

 - Let X be the number of moves made for the first removal and Y be the number of moves made for the second removal, then the remaining number of coins in the two piles are (N – 2*X – Y) and (M – 2*Y – X) respectively.